-Simply click the “Forgot Password?” button after and an email with your new password will be sent to the email address registered on your account.
+Simply click the “Forgot Password?” button after the email and password fields and an email with your new password will be sent to the email address registered on your account.

 Call Control App:

-After three attempts to sign it with an incorrect password, you'll be shown the following dialog:
+After three attempts to sign in with an incorrect password, you'll be shown the following dialog:

 Click on ‘OK’ and email with your new password will be sent.